 Answer: Leclerc provides a 2 year warranty on the Weavebird covering materials and workmanship with parts replaced free of charge upon proof of defect.
 Camilla Valley Farm extends that warranty by 1 year providing a 3 year warranty for all Weavebird looms.
 Note that other loom makers offer warranties as low as 1 year for the most expensive parts of their computer-dobby loom like the electronic components.
 In addition Camilla Valley Farm manages the warranty process and provides technical support giving the Weavebird owner one point of contact to resolve any problem they may have in the future.

 1.10 - Can the Weavebird be Warped Back to Front (BTF) as well as Front to Back (FTB)?

 Answer: Yes.
 Like all Leclerc looms the Weavebird can be warped using either the "Back to Front" or the "Front to Back" method.
 It is up to the weaver to decide which approach works best for them.

 2.1 - What is a Computer-Dobby Loom?

-Answer: In a normal handloom, the weaver uses the treadles to control which harnesses go up or down to create the shed.
-They also determine which treadle is associated with which harness using the loom tie-up.
-In a Computer-Dobby loom, the selection of harnesses is controlled by the attached computer which uses electric solenoids to make the harness selection.
-In most cases the order of harness selection is stored in an electronic draft file on the computer
+Answer: In a normal handloom, the weaver uses the treadles to control which shafts go up or down to create the shed.
+They also determine which treadle is associated with which shaft using the loom tie-up.
+In a Computer-Dobby loom, the selection of shafts is controlled by the attached computer which uses electric solenoids to make the shaft selection.
+In most cases the order of shaft selection is stored in an electronic draft file on the computer

 2.2 - How is Weaving with a Computer-Dobby loom different than weaving with a regular handloom?